-

 You may choose to file a new FAFSA or a renewal FAFSA if you applied last year.
 However, carefully review all fields for accuracy if you file a renewal.

-EFC is a comparative measure, determined according to a need analysis formula specified by law, of how much the student and his or her family can be expected to contribute to the cost of the student's education for an award year.
-This figure is used to determine an applicant's eligibility for federal student aid.
-The EFC figure is shown on the SAR and ISIR received after completing the FAFSA.
+The SAI is the Student Aid Index and is used to determine an applicant's eligibility for federal student aid.
+The SAI is shown on the SAR and ISIR received after completing the FAFSA.
 The formula for determining eligibility for federal aid programs is the same across all colleges.
 When you apply for financial aid, expect to answer questions about your family's income and savings.
 Most of this information is readily available from your tax returns, paycheck stubs, and bank and other financial account statements.
-Remember that this formula does not consider the actual price of attending a given college or university—your EFC is the same regardless of whether you attend a public college with tuition of $5,000 or a private college that charges $22,000.
+Remember that this formula does not consider the actual price of attending a given college or university—your SAI is the same regardless of whether you attend a public college with tuition of $5,000 or a private college that charges $22,000.

-No. Regardless of how your parents fill out their tax returns, you may still include their tax/income information on the FAFSA, even though you are an independent student.
+No. Regardless of how your parents fill out their tax returns, you are still considered independent for financial aid determination and would only include your (and spouse if applicable) information on the FAFSA.

 This information is available at the National Student Loan Data System and at the end of your Student Aid Report that results from the FAFSA.